disvroian/SyliusToolsPlugin/README.md

     ```bash
     $ php bin/console list
     ```
-You will see a list of command such as
+Result will be an list of command such as

     ```bash
     $ sylius:admin:create                     Create an admin user for the backend